JanHerca/urantiapedia/output/wikijs/en/article/Anne_Marie_Ronfet/Les_trois_grandes_experiences_de_letre_humain.md

 2. _the law which manifests itself in everything that is alive in a push towards its realization, its form.
 It is the order of becoming._
 3. _every living being bears witness to a unity with that which surpasses it.
 Everything that lives, lives in a whole which encompasses it. » Dürckheim_

 > “The cosmic-mind-endowed, Adjuster-indwelt, personal creature possesses innate recognition-realization of energy reality, mind reality, and spirit reality.
 The will creature is thus equipped to discern the fact, the law, and the love of God.
-Aside from these three inalienables of human consciousness, all human experience is really subjective except that intuitive realization of validity attaches to the *unification* of these three universe reality responses of cosmic recognition.” ([UB 16:9.1](/en/The_Urantia_Book/16#p9_1))
+Aside from these three inalienables of human consciousness, all human experience is really subjective except that intuitive realization of validity attaches to the *unification* of these three universe reality responses of cosmic recognition.” (<a id="a69_489"></a>[UB 16:9.1](/en/The_Urantia_Book/16#p9_1))

 _To finish :_